chqwer2/chqwer2.github.io/_posts/Math/2022-2-08-Statistics.md

 ## Estimator

+Normally, we have two estimator:

+- Compute the expectation of your random variable
+- Using Delta method

 How can we decide how many samples ($n$) we need to draw our conclusion? **What is the cutoff**, namely if 60 is enough, how about 59 and 58?

 Now we have our first estimator of $p$ of *Kissing Example*, we put a hat on everything that’s the estimator of something.